Rate this page:

 You can only delete an app if it's not installed anywhere.

 When you create an OAuth 2.0 (3LO) app, it's private by default.
 This means that only you can install and use it.
-If you want to distribute your app to other people, you must make it public.
+If you want to distribute your app to other users, you must enable sharing.

 OAuth 2.0 (3LO) currently supports the code grant flow only.
 It does not support the implicit grant flow.
 We understand that this is preventing people from using OAuth 2.0 (3LO) for standalone mobile apps and web/JavaScript (Chrome, Electron) apps and we are investigating ways to address this.